Saint-Chaffrey

-Saint-Chaffrey ([sɛ̃ ʃafʁɛ]; Sant Chafrei) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2018, it had a population of 1,567.
-An alpine commune, Saint-Chaffrey is located in the Valley of the Guisane, on the road to Grenoble, between La Salle-les-Alpes to the northwest and Briançon to the southeast.
+Saint-Chaffrey ([sɛ̃ ʃafʁɛ]; Sant Chafrei) is an alpine commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+Saint-Chaffrey is located in the Valley of the Guisane, on the road to Grenoble, between La Salle-les-Alpes to the northwest and Briançon to the southeast.

 Geography

 The commune of Saint-Chaffrey encompasses the villages of Saint-Chaffrey, Chantemerle, Villard-Laté and La Gérarde.
 It is situated at the heart of the Serre Chevalier ski resort, which has slopes that serve Chantemerle.

 Demographics

 Tour de France

 Several stages of the Tour de France have started or finished in the commune of Saint-Chaffrey: